 Why Bring a Good News Room to Your School?

-A Good News Room turns your school into a real newsroom where students aged 5–21 become positive reporters.
+A Good News Room transforms your school into a real-life newsroom where children and young people aged 4–21 become aspirational confident, positive reporters where they can ‘belong’.

 • Full set-up and training for your students and staff leader.